mattmccormick/docs/installchrome_extension_md.md

 # Install Extension
-This page will tell you how to install your Rooof extenstion to Google Chrome.
+This page will tell you how to install your Rooof posting tool to Google Chrome.

 **Follow these instructions:**
 1. Open Google Chrome